KDE/documentation-develop-kde-org/content/docs/kirigami/card.md

 ## AbstractCard

 An [AbstractCard](docs:kirigami2;org::kde::kirigami::Card) is the simplest form of card.
 It's just a rectangle with a shadow, which can contain any Item in it.
 It can also have items assigned to the Header or Footer properties.
-In this case a Kirigami.Heading is its header and a Label with WordWrap is the contentItem.
+In this case a [Heading](docs:kirigami2;org::kde::kirigami::Heading) is its header and a [Label](docs:qtquickcontrols;QtQuick.Controls.Label) with WordWrap is the contentItem.

 {{< sections >}}
 {{< section-left >}}